 FSCO publishes approved rate changes quarterly, and the latest results are in:

-The range of approved rates seemed to be significant, with some companies lowering their rates by about 0.69 per cent, and another inflating its rates by 8.15 per cent on average.
+The list of approved rates seemed to be wide-ranging, seeing as this time around, some companies saw no overall impact in rate changes, while another company inflated its rates by 11.60 per cent on average.

 “Consumers are urged to shop around for auto insurance,” FSCO said in its quarterly statement.
 “Rates for the same coverage vary based on each insurer’s claims experience and the insurer’s rating system.”